Original Air Date: October 2, 1959

 “There is a fifth dimension, beyond that which is known to man.
 It is a dimension as vast as space and as timeless as infinity.
 It is the middle ground between light and shadow, between science and superstition, and it lies between the pit of man’s fears and the summit of his knowledge.
 This is the dimension of imagination.
 It is an area which we call The Twilight Zone.” - Rod Serling

-A truly brilliant, eerie, psychological, Cold War-influenced, pre-space travel story, “Where Is Everybody?” kicks off the series with an unsettling science fiction debut.
-Written by television’s great man of letters, Rod Serling, and directed by notable Hitchcockian, Robert Stevens, “Where Is Everybody?” combines some incredible talents, both on and offscreen, among them includes the legendary composer Bernard Herrmann who delivered an engrossing atmospheric score for this episode (this was the first of six Twilight Zone episodes featuring original compositions by Bernard Herrmann).
-“Where Is Everybody?” tells a horrifying tale about a man who strangely finds himself complete alone with no idea who he is or how he got himself into such a predicament.
-The episode begins with the show’s signature introduction script (faithfully copied above) amidst a backdrop of murky shots over a lagoon.
+The pilot episode for The Twilight Zone kicks off with a truly brilliant, eerie, unsettling, psychological, Cold War-influenced, pre-space travel story “Where Is Everybody?”
+It was written by television’s great man of letters, Rod Serling, and directed by the notable Hitchcockian, Robert Stevens.
+As with many great Twilight Zone episodes, it combines some incredible talents both on and offscreen, among them are the legendary composer Bernard Herrmann, who delivers an engrossing atmospheric score for this episode (this was the first of six Twilight Zone episodes featuring his original compositions), as well as Academy Award-winning cinematographer Joseph LaShelle.
+“Where Is Everybody?” tells a horrifying tale about an amnesiac who strangely finds himself completely alone in an empty town that seems to be under surveillance.
+The episode begins with the show’s signature introductory script (faithfully copied above) amidst a backdrop of murky shots over a lagoon.
 Suddenly, we see a man stumbling down a dirt road wearing either U.S. Air Force coveralls or perhaps a mechanic’s outfit.
 He steadily approaches a nearby cafe.

 “The place is here.
 The time is now.